15 minute Countertop Plant Stand

 You will want to make simple plant stands for everyone you know.
 Fill them with herbs, flowers, or succulents!

-I chose to use a 5 1/2″ wide cedar fence picket to make my countertop herb garden.
+I used 5 1/2″ wide cedar fence picket to make my countertop herb garden.
 Cedar is great because it resists rot so the water from the herb garden is not going to hurt it.

 It also gets a beautiful patina over time.